-Over the years, legislators have often asked about or made the point that when they use the Scriptures as their basis of authority when arguing a point that it is common for opponents to say, “But I don’t believe in the Bible.”
-Accordingly, should you refrain from using the Word of God as your authority?
+Over the years, legislators have asked about or made the point that when they use the Scriptures as their basis of authority when arguing a point, it is common for opponents to say, “But I don’t believe in the Bible.”
+Does this mean you should you refrain from using the Word of God as your authority?

 The Bible claims of itself thousands of times over to be the Word of God.
-For instance in 2 Timothy 3:16, Paul states, “All Scripture is given by inspiration.”
-The Greek word for inspiration, theopnuestos means “breathed out of God.”2 In 2 Peter 1:20-21 Peter states, “But know this first of all, that no prophecy of Scripture is a matter of one’s own interpretation, for no prophecy was ever made by an act of human will, but men moved by the Holy Spirit spoke from God.”3 Furthermore, the Bible is referred to as “The oracles of God” in Romans 3:2 and 1 Peter 4:11.
-Accordingly is Scripture not sufficient or a reliable basis for all matters pertaining to truth and life?
+For example, in 2 Timothy 3:16, Paul states, All Scripture is inspired by God.
+The Greek word for inspiration (theopnuestos) means “breathed out of God.”2 In 2 Peter 1:20-21, Peter states, “But know this first of all, that no prophecy of Scripture is a matter of one’s own interpretation, for no prophecy was ever made by an act of human will, but men moved by the Holy Spirit spoke from God.”3 Furthermore, the Bible is referred to as the oracles of God in Romans 3:2.
+Accordingly, is Scripture not sufficient or a reliable basis for all matters pertaining to truth and life?
 Can we not continually depend on the Word of God as our absolute epistemological source to ascertain what is right — both in our personal lives and in the formatting of good legislation?
-Of course we can.
+Of course, we can.

-I. THE REALITY OF SUPPRESSION
+II.
+THE REALITY OF SUPPRESSION

 Unregenerate Members of Congress know that the Bible is true; it is just that they conveniently suppress that knowledge.
 This biblical fact is revealed in many passages of the Bible.
-Therefore,
+Therefore:

-SHOULD ONE BELIEVE THE PERSON, WHO STATES, “I DON‟T BELIEVE WHAT THE BIBLE SAYS.”
-OR SHOULD ONE BELIEVE WHAT THE BIBLE SAYS ABOUT THAT PERSON?
+SHOULD ONE BELIEVE THE PERSON WHO STATES, “I DON’T BELIEVE WHAT THE BIBLE SAYS,” OR SHOULD ONE BELIEVE WHAT THE BIBLE SAYS ABOUT THAT PERSON?

 In order to further understand what is going on in the minds of Bible rejecters, one need examine Romans 1:18-21.
-Herein, the Apostle Paul states clearly,
+Herein, the Apostle Paul states clearly:

 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness, because that which is known about God is evident within them; for God made it evident to them.
 For since the creation of the world His invisible attributes, His eternal power and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse.
 For even though they knew God, they did not honor Him as God or give thanks . . .

-The Law can best be understood here as God‟s moral precepts which were first condensed in the Ten Commandments and then later expanded upon in the Mosaic Law of the Pentateuch.
-Notice that this law is written in individuals‟ hearts; it is evident within them.
+The Law can best be understood here as God’s moral precepts which were first condensed in the Ten Commandments and then later expanded upon in the Mosaic Law of the Pentateuch.
+Notice that this law is written in individuals’ hearts; it is evident within them.

-Accordingly, the conscience is to the moral world of man what nerve endings are to one‟s physical world.
+Accordingly, the conscience is to the moral world of man what nerve endings are to one’s physical world.
 Both are designed by the Creator to protect man from moral and physical danger respectively; both of which, without a warning device, are capable of harming or even destroying him.
-Man‟s conscience, like the physical nervous system, is a built-in alarm organism designed to go off loudly when violated.
+Man’s conscience, like the physical nervous system, is a built-in alarm organism designed to go off loudly when violated.
 Jeremiah the prophet underscores this truth from the Old Testament.
-He records God‟s words spoken through him to the nation of Israel and ostensibly to all of mankind when he revealed God‟s statement: I will put my law within them and on their heart I will write it (Jer.
-31:33).
-It follows that since God made man that he would carry His resemblance.
-Greg Bahnsen, a student of the great apologist4 Cornelius Van Til, summarizes this so well stating,
+He records God’s words spoken through him to the nation of Israel and ostensibly to all of mankind when he revealed God’s statement: “I will put My law within them and on their heart I will write it . . .” ( Jeremiah 31:33).
+It follows that since God made man, he would carry His resemblance.
+Greg Bahnsen, a student of the great apologist4 Cornelius Van Til, summarizes this so well stating:

 THE HUMAN MIND IS CREATED BY GOD AND IS THEREFORE IN ITSELF NATURALLY REVELATIONAL OF GOD.”5

-II.
+III.
 THE TESTIMONY OF THE CONSCIENCE

-Notice from the book of Genesis — prior to Moses‟ reception of the Ten Commandments which does not occur until the book of Exodus — several passages that serve to illustrate the full and operational mechanism in man known as the conscience.
-It is not that the discernment of right from wrong is learned later in life or that it is shaped by varying cultural considerations or by one‟s environment along the way, rather it has always been fully developed and present within the human race, and each member of Congress:
+Notice from the book of Genesis — prior to Moses’ reception of the Ten Commandments which does not occur until the book of Exodus — several passages that serve to illustrate the full and operational mechanism in man known as the conscience.
+It is not that the discernment of right from wrong is learned later in life or that it is shaped by varying cultural considerations or by one’s environment along the way, rather it has always been fully developed and present within the human race, and each member of Congress:

-Then the LORD said to Cain, “Where is Abel your brother?”
+Then the Lord said to Cain, “Where is Abel your brother?”
 And he said, “I do not know.
 Am I my brother’s keeper?”
-(Genesis 4:9).
+(Genesis 4:9)

-“Perhaps my father will feel me, then I will be as a deceiver in his sight, and I will bring upon myself a curse and not a blessing” (Genesis 27:12).
+“Perhaps my father will feel me, then I will be as a deceiver in his sight, and I will bring upon myself a curse and not a blessing” (Genesis 27:12)

-How did Jacob know that what he and his mother were stewing up was wrong, and therefore deceptive?
+How did Jacob know that what he and his mother were stewing up was wrong and therefore deceptive when they contrived to fool Isaac into blessing Jacob in Esau’s place (Genesis 27:1- 28:7)?
 Again, this story illuminates the presence of an internal ability to ascertain right from wrong.
-In Genesis 6:5, Moses states, “Then the LORD saw that the wickedness of man was great on the earth, and that every intent of the thoughts of his heart was only evil continually.”
+In Genesis 6:5, Moses states, Then the LORD saw that the wickedness of man was great on the earth, and that every intent of the thoughts of his heart was only evil continually.
 Here again Scripture attests that man is internally aware of his wicked ways; he knows!

-III.
+IV.
 THE TESTIMONY OF THE CREATION

-Not only has this knowledge about God‟s attributes and divine nature been written on man‟s conscience, or as we say today, his heart, but Romans 1 also states that God‟s actual character is clearly seen by that which surrounds man.
-In other words, God‟s very nature is also evident to man as witnessed by God‟s surrounding creation.
-In this regard, Psalm 19:1 states, “The heavens are telling of the glory of God; and their expanse is declaring the work of His hands.”
-As previously stated, Paul said under the inspiration of God, that God is clearly seen, being understood through what has been made (Rom 1:20).
-In the book of Acts, Paul further elaborates on God‟s revelation of Himself through nature when addressing a pagan audience.
-He states, “and yet He did not leave Himself without witness, in that He did good and gave you rains from heaven and fruitful seasons, satisfying your hearts with food and gladness.”
-According to Scripture then, man has no excuse as to God‟s existence.
+Not only has this knowledge about God’s attributes and divine nature been written on man’s conscience, or as we say today, his heart, but Romans 1 also states that God’s actual character is clearly seen by that which surrounds man.
+In other words, God’s very nature is also evident to man as witnessed by God’s surrounding creation.
+In this regard, Psalm 19:1 states, The heavens are telling of the glory of God; and their expanse is declaring the work of His hands.
+As previously stated, Paul said under the inspiration of God, that God is clearly seen, being understood through what has been made (Romans 1:20).
+In the book of Acts, Paul further elaborates on God’s revelation of Himself through nature when addressing a pagan audience.
+In Acts 14:17, he writes “. . . and yet He did not leave Himself without witness, in that He did good and gave you rains from heaven and fruitful seasons, satisfying your hearts with food and gladness.”
+According to Scripture then, man has no excuse to deny God’s existence.
 God continually witnesses of himself to man both in him (through conscience) and around him (through creation).

-IV.
-THE REASON FOR SUPPRESSION
+V. THE REASON FOR SUPPRESSION

 This is the judgment, that the Light has come into the world, and men loved the darkness rather than the Light, for their deeds were evil.
 For everyone who does evil hates the Light, and does not come to the Light for fear that his deeds will be exposed.